 We arrived at Khao Yai National Park with just our backpacks.
-Whatever happened before that has gone missing — I don't remember the planning part or the setting-off part, just the arriving, which isn't surprising because running off on barely-planned adventures was normal.
-Probably in some nearby town where a bus let us off, we piled into the back of a songthaew* that jostled us back and forth as it wound along a country road to the park.
+Whatever happened before that has gone missing — I don't remember the planning part or the setting-off part, just the arriving, which isn't surprising because running off on barely-planned adventures was normal for us.
+Probably in some nearby town where a bus let us off, we piled into the back of a songthaew* that jostled us back and forth as it wound along a country road.

 The ranger station had battered old tents for rent, and sleeping bags.
 The ranger cautioned us, however: a thunderstorm was predicted, and the grassy camping area sloped down toward the forest.
 The rain would wash downhill around our tent, the ranger said.
 But they had tarps, too.
 I decided to rent three of them: two for the tent and one to sit on.